torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 11. Memory Pressure
 ===================

-The pressure level notifications can be used to monitor the memory allocation cost; based on the pressure, applications can implement different strategies of managing their memory resources.
+The pressure level yestifications can be used to monitor the memory allocation cost; based on the pressure, applications can implement different strategies of managing their memory resources.
 The pressure levels are defined as following:

 The "low" level means that the system is reclaiming memory for new allocations.
 Monitoring this reclaiming activity might be useful for maintaining cache level.
-Upon notification, the program (typically "Activity Manager") might analyze vmstat and act in advance (i.e. prematurely shutdown unimportant services).
+Upon yestification, the program (typically "Activity Manager") might analyze vmstat and act in advance (i.e. prematurely shutdown unimportant services).